 Another method that is used in obtaining phosphoric acid is the thermal process.
 In this, phosphorus is heated or burnt at high temperature in the presence of air.
 The burning results in the generation of phosphorus pentoxide which is then condensed to form a white powder.
 It is then hydrated in a separate process to obtain phosphoric acid.

-Sometimes steam is also added in the burner where a condensed form of polyphosphoric acids is produced.
+Sometimes steam is also added to the burner where a condensed form of polyphosphoric acids is produced.
 The products are then directly passed into a hydration tower where the gaseous phosphorus oxide is absorbed and phosphoric acid is obtained.
 Nonetheless, a purer product is obtained in the first process.

 Phosphoric Acid Uses